Supporting the Veterinary Technician Profession

 -

-Continues their involvement in outreach by informing the public about the roles of the whole Veterinary team
+Supporting Community Outreach by informing the public about the roles of the whole Veterinary team

 Veterinary Technician's Oath